beethogedeon/deep-translator/docs/README.rst

 .. code-block:: python

-    # let's say first you need to translate from auto to german
+    # let's say first you need to translate from auto to Fongbe
-    my_translator = GoogleTranslator(source='auto', target='german')
+    my_translator = GoogleTranslator(source='auto', target='fongbe')
     result = my_translator.translate(text=text)
     print(f"Translation using source = {my_translator.source} and target = {my_translator.target} -> {result}")

     # let's say later you want to reuse the class but your target is french now
     # This is the best practice and how you should use deep-translator.
     # Please don't over-instantiate translator objects without a good reason, otherwise you will run into performance issues
-    my_translator.target = 'fr'  # this will override the target 'german' passed previously result = my_translator.translate(text=text)
+    my_translator.target = 'fr'  # this will override the target 'fongbe' passed previously result = my_translator.translate(text=text)
     print(f"Translation using source = {my_translator.source} and target = {my_translator.target} -> {result}")